giquieu/mosquitto-jwt-auth/Readme.md

 Simple Plugin for Mosquitto which enables authentication and authorisation via JWT as MQTT password.

-Requires at least Mosquitto v1.6.3.
+Requires at least Mosquitto v1.6.3 or later.
 Tested on Mac OS and Linux.

+This is tested and working with Mosquitto v2.0.18.

 ## Building
-**Prebuild** version for Linux is available [here](https://github.com/wiomoc/mosquitto-jwt-auth/releases/latest)
+**Prebuild** version (wiomoc) for Linux is available [here](https://github.com/wiomoc/mosquitto-jwt-auth/releases/latest)

 1. If not done yet, [install Rust](https://www.rust-lang.org/tools/install)
-2. Clone `git clone git@github.com:wiomoc/mosquitto-jwt-auth.git`
+2. Clone `git clone git@github.com:giquieu/mosquitto-jwt-auth.git`
 3. Build `cargo build --release`, on success plugin should be located at `target/release/libmosquitto_jwt_auth.so`

 ## Configuration